justinethier/cyclone/docs/User-Manual.md

       (export curl-version)
       (c-linker-options "-lcurl")

+This expression may also be used at the top level of a program, EG:

+    (c-linker-options "-lcurl")

 ## Calling Scheme Functions from C

 C functions `Cyc_scm_call` and `Cyc_scm_call_no_gc` are provided to allow calling Scheme functions from C.